dashjoin/platform/README.md

 * object: the record to the created or the fields to be updated

 Please see the section on expressions for more details.

+##### Table and Column Comment and Title

+Dashjoin extracts the technical metadata from the databases.
+The editor allows you to add a comment for tables and columns in order to document the data model.
+The table title is used when displaying a link to the table.
+Likewise, column titles are used in CRUD forms and the show all records table columns.

 ### Query Catalog and Editor